MarneeDear/saturn-example/HowToSetupAzure.md

 ## Setup a WebAPI App Registration in Azure AD

+This will be used by unattended processes that deploy the application to Azure, like TeamCity.
+You'll want to name the App Registration accordingly.

 ### Get the App Registration Key
 #### Client Id
 #### Client Secret